-While in Los Angeles, Martha won first place at the Mid-South Flute Society Young Artist Competition and the Pittsburgh Flute Club Young Artist Concerto Competition and placed in the National Flute Association’s Orchestral Audition and Masterclass Competition.
-She is also a two-time winner in the NFA’s Masterclass Performer Competition and a past winner of the NFA’s Baroque Masterclass Competition.
+Oregon Symphony principal flute Martha Conwell Long, a native of Chapel Hill, NC, began flute lessons at the age of 8.
+She attended the Colburn School in Los Angeles, where she studied with the renowned Jim Walker and was the first wind player to receive a Bachelor of Music degree.
+As an undergraduate Martha won first place at the Mid-South Flute Society Young Artist Competition and the Pittsburgh Flute Club Young Artist Concerto Competition and placed in the National Flute Association’s Orchestral Audition and Masterclass Competition.
+She was also a two-time winner in the NFA’s Masterclass Performer Competition and a winner of the NFA’s Baroque Masterclass Competition.

 Martha’s interest in orchestral playing became stronger while in Los Angeles, where she performed with the Young Musicians Foundation Debut Orchestra and the American Youth Symphony, two pre-professional training orchestras.
 She continued her orchestral studies during the summers, most notably at Music Academy of the West in Santa Barbara, California.
 During her final year at Colburn, Martha was named principal flute of the Fort Collins Symphony in Colorado, a position that she held for three seasons during college and graduate school.

 Martha continued her studies at the New England Conservatory in Boston, where she completed a Graduate Diploma as a student of Elizabeth Rowe, principal flute of the Boston Symphony.
 She spent two summers as an orchestral fellow at Tanglewood Music Center in Massachusetts and was invited to return for a third summer as a New Fromm Player, working closely with the composition fellows and focusing on the study and performance of contemporary music.